-Fortunately my friend did not stop her car and she did not begin taping the event with her cell phone, which would have been a passive aggressive and not so subtle sign critical of police, because she thought something bad was going down.
+Fortunately, my friend did not stop her car and she did not begin taping the event with her cell phone, which would have been a passive-aggressive and not-so-subtle sign critical of police, because she thought something bad was going down.
 And you can see how tempers can flare and a relatively benign situation can swiftly and suddenly explode out of proportion and escalate into a potentially serious confrontation.
-Too many people and too many police live in hair trigger worlds where the wrong assumptions can turn very badly, very quickly.
+Too many people and too many police live in hair-trigger worlds where the wrong assumptions can turn very badly, very quickly.
 In this case, there was no impropriety, the police had been polite, the motorist had not objected and he was given a summons for speeding 50 in a 40 mph zone and for having an obstructed view because of the cracked windshield.
 Was my friend wrong for slowing down and letting the officers know that she was watching?
-Would her actions be seen by the officers as confrontational and adding to the us vs. them mentality of too many police officers?
-Or would the officers understand that in this world people are hypervigilant against violence against African Americans and that as long as the officers are acting appropriately, they have nothing to worry about.
+Would her actions be seen by the officers as confrontational and adding to us vs. them mentality of too many police officers?
+Or would the officers understand that in this world people are hypervigilant against violence against African Americans and that as long as the officers are acting appropriately, they have nothing to worry about?

 I know that the words mean different things to different people, and that to some, “defund the police” means realigning police budgets to provide more training and changing the way that police respond to traffic violations or other relatively minor incidents while to others “defund the police” means complete dismantling and ending funding to police, shut down the police departments and start from ground zero to create an altogether new way of enforcing laws.